-Since the creation of our Education pillar, more than 1000 schools and schoolrooms have been built in Free the Children communities, giving 200,000 children every day the opportunity to gain an education and realize their true potential.
+Since the creation of our Education pillar, more than 1000 schools and schoolrooms have been built in Free the Children communities, giving 200,000 children the opportunity to gain an education and realize their true potential.

 Education may provide the highest return of any social investment.
 Perhaps not surprisingly, that return is most profound when taking into account the impact of educating girls.

 Step into the Free The Children campus at Terre Cassée, Haiti, and you’ll see why our school is gaining a reputation as a centre of innovative and collaborative learning.
 You can smell fresh paint as you walk between the bright white and green buildings scattered around the tree-shaded quad.
 The playground bustles with activity as kids race along the monkey bars and up a gangplank to the slide.
 The rhythmic thwack of a basketball on pavement sounds out as a phys ed class takes to the court.
 Inside the building, students talk in clustered circles, working through lessons together.

 These are the sounds of progress in Terre Cassée.
 Now that the campus is fully rehabilitated, word of its success is spreading through Haiti’s Central Plateau.
 But it’s not just the construction of the school that’s catching attention—it’s the atmosphere around the school.
 Unlike most primary schools in the region, Terre Cassée focuses on collaborative learning.
 Rather than arranging desks in rows that prevent students from interacting, our educators arrange desks in pods so students can work and problem-solve together.
 And outside of the classroom, it’s the playground that serves as the social hub for our eager learners.